Chapter 4 - Children Of Tomorrow

 But this was all perfectly normal to humanity now.
 Kids were never seen beyond this environment, not even babies or toddlers, that area was for a robot or drones only.
 Which suited David fine, he had no interested in knowing too much about any of that.
 Not until one happened to pass him by at that moment as he finished his job.

 A drone came hovering by with a newborn baby cradled in its arms.
 David watched with interest as it let out a soft gurgle and cooed at him.
 He couldn’t help wave and smile at it, something he couldn’t believe he was doing himself and instantly stopped the moment he realized it.
-He waited to look back up, hoping no camera or robot noticed him, but once he was sure it was safe again…. he waved slightly at the baby as it disappeared into the depths of the building.
+He waited to look back up, hoping no camera or robot noticed him, but once he was sure it was safe again… continued to wave slightly at the baby as it disappeared into the depths of the building.

 It seemed rather unbelievable that a drone would willingly glide by that moment he was servicing a door.
 They were always so careful and allowed no other human interaction to be possible.
 Yet it happened.
-As he tapped his upper lip with the sonic drill, he thought about what else he might get away with.
-Nothing happened when he looked at a baby.
-No TMD’s marching down or hovering drones speeding to block the view.
+As he tapped his upper lip with the hand held silver sonic drill, he thought about what else he might get away with.
+Nothing happened when he looked at the infant; no TMD’s marching down or hovering drones speeding to block the view.
 So, what other minor occurrences could he get away with?

-He stepped back again, slowly and cautiously, his eyes looking all around for cameras or drones.
+He stepped back again, moving methodically, his eyes looking all around for cameras or drones.
 There was nothing.
-Soon he walked casually down the hall, the tool droid long vanished in the opposite direction, and he had a quick tour.
+Soon he walked casually down the hall, making his way for a quick tour.
+Luckily, the tool droid had long since vanished in the opposite direction.
+He was free to continue at his leisure.

 The walls were a gleaming hospital white with faint blue neon lights built into the long, narrow corridor.
 He strolled down a tad further, wondering how much he could do without being discovered.
 His heart was pounding with the thrill of it and sweat beaded off his brow from intense nervousness.
 This was the craziest thing he had ever done, other than talking to Aaron and with the woman of his infatuation - no this was far more dangerous and out of character for him.
 And he was enjoying it.